janw/podcast-archiver/README.md

 * `-f <url>` / `--feed=<url>`: Provide a feed-url that is to be archived. `-f` can be used multiple times, so you may hand over more than one feed to archive.
 To keep everything neat and tidy, see the `-s` option down below.
 * `-d <path>` / `--dir=<path`: Specify the output directory for the archive, denoted by `<path>`.
 If omitted, the files are written to the current directory.
 * `-s` / `--subdirs`: Create subdirectories for the provided feeds.
 This option enables reading the title of the feed and saving the episodes to a subdir of that title (of course invalid characters are removed first).
+* `-u` / `--update.`: Only update the archive.
+Meaning: The fetching of the feed pages (which can be slow at time) is interrupted when the first episode is detected that already has an audio file present in the archive.
+This option might be used, if you already have created an archive and just want to add the most recent (not yet downloaded) episode(s).
 * `-v` / `--verbose`: Increase verbose level.
 In level 1 for example all download paths are shown.
 By default, `podcast_archiver` shows basic output on how many episodes are downloaded and shows the progress on those.
 Multiple `v`'s each increase the verbosity (currently only level 1 is used)
 *
 Here's a full-fledged example of how I use `podcast_archiver`: